Cheescake15/SOC-Analyst-Handbook/docs/en/02-how-a-soc-works.md

 The sources suggest that an effective SOC relies on three connected areas: people, processes, and technology.

-A Hungarian National Cyber Security Center article on incident-handling platforms notes that such platforms can support the work of SOC, CSIRT, and CERT teams during investigations.
-This is a useful reminder that technology supports the investigation process rather than replacing analyst judgement.

 ## 1. People, Processes, and Technology

 ### People